Revisiting Logarithmic Correction to Five Dimensional BPS Black Hole Entropy

 \centerline{ \it International Centre for Theoretical Sciences - TIFR } \centerline{ \it Bengaluru - 560089, India}

 \centerline{ E-mail: anupam.ah, chandramouli.chowdhury, ashoke.sen \ @icts.res.in}

 \centerline{\bf Abstract}

-We compute logarithmic correction to five dimensional BPS black hole entropy using finite temperature black hole geometry and find perfect agreement with the microscopic results and macroscopic computations based on zero temperature near horizon geometry.
+We compute logarithmic correction to the entropy of BPS black holes in asymptotically flat five dimensional space-time using finite temperature black hole geometry and find perfect agreement with the microscopic results and macroscopic computations based on zero temperature near horizon geometry.
 We also reproduce the Bekenstein-Hawking term for zero temperature black hole entropy from the corresponding term for finite temperature black hole.

 \eject

 \sectiono{Introduction}

 Bekenstein-Hawking formula gives the leading contribution to the black hole entropy.
 It is expected to receive corrections that are suppressed by inverse powers of the black hole size and also corrections proportional to the logarithm of the black hole size.
 Logarithmic correction to the black hole entropy has proved a fruitful direction of research in the past since it can be computed purely from the infrared data of the theory -- massless fields and their interaction.
 Yet it puts strong constraint on any ultra-violet completion of the theory by requiring that explicit counting of microstates must reproduce the same correction.
 This has been tested for supersymmetric black holes for many four and five dimensional string compactifications\cite{1005.3044,1106.0080,1109.3706,1404.1379,1402.2441,1404.6363}.